-The State Machine is a specification of the sequence of states through which an object or an interaction undergoes in response to events during its life combined with its responsive actions.
+The State Machine is a specification of the sequence of states an object or an interaction undergoes in response to events during its life, combined with its responsive actions.
 The State Machine can represent the sequence of states of a particular collaboration, e.g. collection of objects, or even the whole system, which is also considered a collaboration.
 The abstraction of all possible states defined in a State Machine is similar to the way Class diagrams are abstracted: all possible object types (classes) of a particular system are described.

 Objects that do not present a very pronounced reactive behavior can always be considered to stay in the same state.
 In this case, their classes do not possess a State Machine.

 A State Machine diagram is a graph that represents a State Machine.
-States and various other types of vertices (pseudostates) in the State Machine graph are rendered by the appropriate State and Pseudo State symbols, while Transitions are generally rendered by directed arcs that interconnect them.
+States and various other types of vertices (pseudostates) in the State Machine graph are rendered by the appropriate State and Pseudo States symbols, while Transitions are generally rendered by directed arcs that interconnect them.
 The states can also contain subdiagrams by a physical containment or tiling.
-Note that every State Machine has a top State that contains all the other elements of the entire State Machine.
+Note that every State Machine has a top State containing all the other elements of the entire State Machine.
 The graphical rendering of this top state is optional.

 The State diagram is concerned with internal object changes, as opposed to the external object interaction in a Communication.
-Do not attempt to draw them for all classes in the system, because they are only used for modeling a complex behavior.
+Do not attempt to draw them for all classes in the system; they are only used for modeling a complex behavior.
 The State diagram shows all the possible states that objects or collaborations may have, and the events that cause the state to change.
 For example, an event can be another object sending a message that a specified time has elapsed, or that some conditions have been fulfilled.
 A change of a State is called a Transition.
 A Transition may also have an action connected to it that specifies what should be done in connection with the state transition.

 Displaying inner elements

 When creating a new State Machine diagram, right-click a State in the Containment tree, point to Create Diagram, and then click State Machine Diagram.